ChatGPT Image 3 Jun 2025 20 19 15

 Above €2,000,000 13%

-ITP must be paid within 30 working days of signing the notarial deed, via Modelo 600 with the Balearic Tax Agency (ATIB).
+ITP is due within 30 working days of signing the notarial deed, via Modelo 600 with the Balearic tax agency (ATIB).

 Tax Rate Notes